 A good choice when you’re facing a player you think you would beat in a strategic and long battle, away from all tactical complications.
 In this setup Black aims to play Bb7, c5, Be7, d6 followed by a short castle.
 He can do so by keeping the tension in the center (c5-d4) or by releasing it; it does not make much difference since black will have to take on d4 sooner or later.

-What’s white strategy then?
+What’s the white strategy then?
 Basically, there are three possible scenarios according to the pawn structure.

-We will have a look now at some examples with each one of these possible situations.
+We will have a look at some examples of each one of these possible situations.

 The first game shows a clear path for white in the structure that arises after the capture e3xd4.
 There are many games in which white plays neutral moves, simply “passing” the move to the opponent.
 We have chosen this game because we liked how Kamsky played in a direct and aggressive style creating problems for Tiviakov right after the opening phase was over.